 Provides a broad overview of healthcare information systems with emphasis on historical foundations, current issues, and industry pressures pushing modernization and increased sophistication in the use of technology.
-Major topics include: an overview of healthcare use of information technology, medical informatics, public health informatics, Information Technology infrastructure, ethics in computing, computer security, consumer informatics, clinical software, computing in clinical education, research computing, IT strategy, community-wide clinical information sharing, and the future of healthcare computing.
+Major topics include: an overview of healthcare use of information technology, medical informatics, public health informatics, Information Technology infrastructure, ethics in computing, computer security, consumer informatics, clinical software, computing in clinical education, research computing, clinical registries, community-wide clinical information sharing, and the future of healthcare computing.

 Upon successfully completing this course, students will be able to:

 Interpret healthcare industry challenges that have put healthcare IT and informatics into the national agenda; design strategies and initiatives to respond to these challenges

 Assess and compare public health initiatives requiring data collection, data analysis, and data visualization; recommend how efforts should be synchronized and integrated with clinical computing and workflows

 Contrast and compare consumer and medical informatics; recommend how new types of software and data exchange can impact clinical care and outcomes

 Assess how modern computing has created new risks and vulnerabilities; evaluate examples of IT issues impacted by ethics in the clinical care, research, and education areas